hendrixjoseph/hendrixjoseph.github.io/_posts/2024-10-07-september-2024-book-reading-list.md

 I continued with the Foundation series with [Second Foundation](https://www.amazon.com/Second-Foundation-Isaac-Asimov-ebook/dp/B000FC1PWU/?tag=hendrixjoseph-20).
 After that, I only have two books left in the series (and I'm currently reading the next one).

-For non-fiction, I read [PProofiness: How You're Being Fooled by the Numbers by Charles Seife](https://www.amazon.com/Proofiness-Youre-Being-Fooled-Numbers-ebook/dp/B0042VJ1OE/?tag=hendrixjoseph-20).
+For non-fiction, I read [Proofiness: How You're Being Fooled by the Numbers by Charles Seife](https://www.amazon.com/Proofiness-Youre-Being-Fooled-Numbers-ebook/dp/B0042VJ1OE/?tag=hendrixjoseph-20).
 An entertaining read, the book describes the bad math used by people - such as politicians - who shape our world.
 Sometimes intentionally, sometimes not.
 It's not just theory - real-world examples are given throughout the book.